GG(LEGAL) - RELATIONS WITH GOVERNMENTAL AGENCIES AND AUTHORITIES

 In accordance with Education Code 130.0103, the board of trustees of a junior college district may establish and operate a dual usage educational complex to provide a shared facility for the educational activities of the district and other participating entities, including counties and municipalities located in whole or in part in the service area of the junior college district.
 [See GH and GI] Education Code 130.0103(a)

 A state agency, including a college district, shall require any contractor who has access to a state computer system or database to complete a cybersecurity training program certified under Government Code 2054.519 as selected by the agency.
 The cybersecurity training program must be completed by a contractor during the term of the contract and during any renewal period.
 Required completion of the cybersecurity training program must be included in the terms of a contract awarded by a state agency to a contractor.

 "Contractor" includes a subcontractor, officer, or employee of the contractor.

 A contractor required to complete a cybersecurity training program under this section shall verify completion of the program to the contracting state agency.
 The person who oversees contract management for the agency shall:

-- Report the contractor's completion to the Department of Information Resources (DIR); and
+- Not later than August 31 of each year, report the contractor's completion to the Department of Information Resources (DIR); and

 - Periodically review agency contracts to ensure compliance with this section.